 SAIIE is now offering during spring and fall terms, Sports scholarships available to all students participating in any of the SAIIE Sports programs, which is taken away from the overall program cost (not the sports fees).
-Each scholarship is worth $1000.
+Each scholarship is worth up to $1000.

 SAIIE Academic Scholarship

 SAIIE is now offering during spring and fall terms, Academic scholarships available to all students participating in our Study Abroad Program.
 Students must have a minimum 3.5 GPA.
-Each scholarship is worth $1500.
+Each scholarship is worth up to $1500.

 SAIIE Alumni Scholarship